Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 For exercise: most, but preferably all, days of the week, the intensity of 40-59% HRR or VO2R or RPE OF 12/13 (6-20 scale) or below VT1 can talk comfortably, with the goal of at least 30 minutes of continuous or accumulated exercise.

 - Stroke

+Ischemic stroke: a sudden interrupted or diminished of blood supply to the brain in cerebral circulation; Hemorrhagic stroke: disruption of blood flow to brain caused by a blood clot or hematoma.
+Most important factor is hypertension, other include smoking, heart disease, previous stroke.

 Rehabilitation following stroke typically focuses on optimizing basic activities of daily living skills: regain balance, coordination, and functional independence, and prevent complications and reoccurrence.